OPEN DAY – FRIDAY 9TH NOVEMBER – 4-8pm

 A 10% discount is available to Newman alumni.

-*Fees shown are for 2019/20 academic year.
-The University will review tuition fees and increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, in subsequent years of your course.
+* Fees shown are for 2020/21 academic year.
+The University will review tuition fees and increase fees in line with any inflationary uplift as determined by the UK Government, if permitted by law or government policy, on enrolment and in subsequent years of your course.
 It is anticipated that such increases would be linked to RPI (the Retail Price Index excluding mortgage interest payments).